jackos/gobook/README.md

-# vscode-markdown-notebook
+# Gobook Go Notebook VS Code Extension

+## Warning!
-- Requires VS Code Insiders
+This extension currently only works on VS Code Insiders as it's reliant on a fix:
+[Issue 121456](https://github.com/microsoft/vscode/issues/121456).
+Expect it to be available in the next stable release in July.

+## Usage Instructions
-- Install extension
+- Install the extension
-- Right click on a markdown file
+- Right click on a .markdown, .md or .gobook file
-- Choose "Open With...", then choose "Markdown Notebook"
+- Choose "Open With...", then choose "Gobook Go Notebook"

-### Note
-This is a very simple extension for selfhosting notebook support in VS Code.
-It tries to maintain the formatting of your markdown file, but you may see minor tweaks.
-No warrantee given.
-It does not maintain line endings (it will read CRLF but will output LF).

-# Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+- Extension will automatically start when opening a .gobook file

+## Origin
+This project originated from vscode-markdown-notebook provided by Microsoft as an example for using their Notebook API, but is intended to be specific for Go.

+## Kernel
+The kernel being used is [Go Notebook Kernel](https://marketplace.visualstudio.com/items?itemName=ethan-reesor.go-notebook-kernel) by Ethan Reesor, which uses [Yaegi](https://github.com/traefik/yaegi) under the hood, the extension will prompt you to install it as a dependency.

+## Development Status
+- [x] Add an option to active extension when opening .md or .markdown files
+- [x] Activate extension as default when opening a .gobook file
+- [ ] Save output of cells to file
+- [ ] Syntax highlighting
+- [ ] Code completion
+- [ ] Auto format cells
+- [ ] Export to PDF